 If you’re still in your research phase why not try out Cite This For Me for Chrome?
 It’s an intuitive and easy-to-use browser extension that enables you to instantly create and edit a citation for any online source whilst you browse the web.

 Racing against the clock?
 If your deadline has crept up on you and you’re running out of time, the Cite This For Me MLA citation maker will help collect and add any source to your MLA bibliography with just a click.

 In today’s digital age, source material comes in all shapes and sizes.
 Thanks to Cite This For Me’s citation generator, citing is no longer a chore.
 Accurately and easily cite any type of source in a heartbeat; whether it be a musical score, a work of art, or even a comic strip.
 Cite This For Me elevates student’s research to the next level by enabling them to cite a wide range of sources.

 Accurately citing sources for your assignment doesn’t just prevent the appearance or accusations of plagiarism - presenting your source material in a clear and consistent way also ensures that your work is accessible to your reader.
-So, whether you’re following the MLA format citation guidelines or using Cite This For Me’s open generator, be sure to abide by the presentation rules on font type, margins, page headers and line spacing.
+So, whether you’re following the MLA format citation guidelines or using the Cite This For Me generator, be sure to abide by the presentation rules on font type, margins, page headers and line spacing.